Andy Walker (footballer, born 1981): Career

 Walker played professionally for both Colchester United and Exeter City and has also had a stint at Doncaster Rovers.
 Walker has also played for St Albans City, Tonbridge Angels, Wingate & Finchley and Bromley before joining Maidstone United in the summer of 2008.
 He spent a year at Maidstone, winning the Supporters Player of the Year in the process, before joining Billericay due to budget cuts at the Stones.
 He rejoined Maidstone on a month loan in February 2010 before the deal was made permanent in March 2010, and again won the Supporters Player of the Year for the 2010–11 season.
 In June 2011, Walker left Maidstone to join Cray Wanderers, with the player citing Maidstone's relegation to the Isthmian League Division One South as his reason for leaving the club.

 Walker made over 100 appearances for Cray in all competitions, before leaving the club in September 2013, following a managerial change.
 He moved on to Thurrock and then Harlow Town, before joining Thamesmead Town at the beginning of the 2015–16 season.
-Walker won promotion with Chatham Town in the 2021–22 season before joining Phoenix Sports.
+Walker won promotion with Chatham Town in the 2021–22 season before joining Phoenix Sports., where he won promotion from the Southern Counties East Football League Premier Division for a second consecutive season in 2022-23.
+In July 2024, he returned to the SCEFL Premier Division, joining VCD Athletic.